Prasad1-S/Hospital-Project/README.md

 # Hospital-Project
-1st frontend project using HTML, CSS &amp; a bit of JavaScript
+1st frontend project using HTML, CSS, Bootstrap &amp; a bit of JavaScript

 *Nirvana Hospital*